 - VIVO Dual Monitor Desk Mount, $24.99 on Amazon (17% off)

 - VIVO Dual Montor Desk Mount (with full articulation), $34.99 on Amazon (30% off)

-We’re going to assume that you’re not going to college to game, so we’ve (mostly) emphasized 60Hz displays, with a mix of 1080p and 4K.
-(The Sceptre at the top offers 75Hz, which should be slightly more relaxing to work with over long periods of time.)
-Why do we add a monitor mount or two at the end of the list?
-Well, since dorm rooms don’t often have a lot of desk space, a mount allows you to add an extra display by mounting it on an adjustable arm, via a desk clamp.
+We’ve (mostly) emphasized 60Hz displays, with a mix of 1080p and 4K.
+(The HP and Sceptre near the top offer 75Hz refresh rates, which should be slightly more relaxing to work with over long periods of time.)
+We’ve included a couple of gaming monitors, though, for those willing to spend a little more.
+Why add a monitor mount at the end?
+Cramped dorm rooms need all the space you can afford, so mounting a monitor can make sense to improve productivity.
 Just pay attention to the weight of the monitor you’re attaching.